MohameedHameed/Handwritten-Arabic-Letters-Classification-using-Classic-CNN/README.md

 # Handwritten Arabic Letters Classification using CNN

 This project classifies handwritten Arabic letters using a CNN model.
 It is trained on 28 Arabic characters and achieves 91.4% accuracy.
-The project uses TensorFlow, Keras for model training, and Flask to create an API for predicting letters from image input.
+The project uses TensorFlow, Keras for model training and Flask to create an API for predicting letters from image input.

 **Developed by Mohammed Hameed**

-نسخ
-تحرير